aronbalog/CoreNavigation/Documentation/API_REFERENCE.md

 ### `Lifetime` protocol

-There are two methods you have to implement:
+There are two methods that have to be implemented:

 - `init()`
     - Setup your lifetime object in `init()`